-Part 2 of How To Grow Herbs is all about growing annuals, quick & easy to grow, they’re gems of the herb world.
+Following on from how to grow hardier types of herbs, Part 2 of How To Grow Herbs is all about growing annuals.
+Quick and easy to grow, they’re the gems of the herb world.

 Sown from seed each year, they provide flavour & variety.
 Most are small & ideal for growing in containers or on a window-sill.
-There are 2 categories of annuals, hardy & half-hardy.
+There are two categories of annuals, hardy & half-hardy.

 These are all pretty tough, & not sensitive to frost, so don’t need much cosseting once they’ve germinated.